BeckResearchLab/nomelt/README.md

 2. Hypothetically, the entire pipeline can then be run with one command, assuming enough available resources by `dvc exp run` however it is recommended that individual pipeline steps be run in order with only the necessary resources.
 For example, data processing steps do not need access to GPUs.
 Runa single step by `dvc exp run -s STAGE_NAME --downstream`.
 You can see the names of stages by `dvc status`

 ## Usage, using the trained model
+A wrapper was created around the trained model to make it easy to use, including BEAM search, stochastic sampling e.g. producing many variants, optimization over suggested mutations, and zero-shot prediction.
+These are chosen by enabling different steps in the config file, see below for the different steps that you can run.

-Aquire the trained model parameters from Zenodo: XXX
+Acquire the trained model parameters from Zenodo: XXX

-After installation, `./app/run_nomelt.py` can be used to interact with the trained model.
+After installation above, `./app/run_nomelt.py` can be used to interact with the trained model.
 What will be conducted is determined by the config file at `./app/config.yaml`.
 Each section after the first in this `yaml` file can be enabled and configured.

 The first section, `model`, defines hyperparameters for loading the model.
 You probably shouldn't change these.